General meaning

 An intervention or sudden change is slowed down by a heavy terrain.

 In terms of health, this combination can represent a medical gesture or a radical decision in a context already marked by heaviness or chronicity.
-Scythe sometimes signals an intervention, a strong treatment, or a break in habit, while Mountain shows bodily resistance, slow recovery, or logistical obstacles to accessing care.
-One must deal with time and the weight of the terrain.
+The Scythe sometimes signals an intervention, a strong treatment, or a break in habit, while the Mountain indicates bodily resistance, slow recovery, or logistical obstacles to accessing care.
+One must contend with time and the weight of the terrain.

 Objects